Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Background

-Intuitively, a map is u.s.c. if its value at each $\Velocity$ is not significantly smaller than its value at any $\Velocity'$ near $\Velocity$.
-U.s.c. functions have the useful property that they map compact sets to closed sets, and Proposition \ref{prop:closure} immediately and crucially implies that $\SolutionSet{\DerivativeMap}[[a,b]]$ and $\IVP{\DerivativeMap}{\Velocity_0}{[a,b]}$ are non-empty and closed under uniform convergence.
-The DI in Figure \ref{fig:unit} for example exhibits this structure.

-Similar to continuous functions, there are several useful compositional rules which preserve upper semicontinuity; finite combination of u.s.c. functions by cartesian product, convex hull, composition, union, and addition are all u.s.c..

-\subsection{Linear Complementarity Problems}
+\subsubsection{Linear Complementarity Problems}

-We will formulate multi-impact simulation as a sequence of linear complementarity problems (LCP's), which have been widely used for frictional contact simulation (e.g. \citet{Stewart1996a,Anitescu97}).
-We refer the reader to \citet{Cottle09} for a complete description and briefly describe some essential properties.
+We will formulate multi-impact simulation as a sequence of linear complementarity problems (LCP's), which have been widely used for frictional contact simulation \citep{Anitescu97,Stewart1996a}.
+We refer the reader to \citet{Cottle09} for a complete description.

 \begin{definition} The linear complementarity problem with parameters $\LCPMatrix \in \Real^{n \times n}$ and $\LCPVector \in \Real^n$ is the constraint satisfaction problem